Fariha1865/CareCamp_React_Mongoose/README.md

 This is a Medical Camp management Website, made using React JS, CSS3 (Flowbite and Tailwind),Firebase Authentication, JWT authentication and MongoDB + Mongoose

-# Material UI for Contact , Sign in and Registration pages and Mongoose for Userdata, all camps and upcoming camps routes
+# Material UI for Contact , Sign in and Registration pages and Mongoose for Userdata, JWT token verification methods and all camps routes

 ### Libraries Used: